BethanyDonaghey/Solo_Project_SM/README.md

 Additional materials for project on Save the Whales.

 Contents
 1. Equilibrium solution of model
+2. Numerical solution using Euler's method